DataSolutionSoftware/visual-charts-dashboard/integrated-approach-visual-reporting.md

-# Automated Reporting with an Integrated
+# Automated Reporting with an Integrated Approach

 When delving into the realm of reporting, one platform that stands out prominently is Microsoft's Power BI.
 Renowned for its versatility, Power BI seamlessly connects to a myriad of data sources, ranging from familiar databases like MySQL and SQL Server to widely-used platforms such as Google Sheets, Excel, CSV, and Microsoft Data Lake, among others.